Kitware/LookingGlassVTKModule/README.md

 ## Building

+When configuring VTK using CMake, turn on this remote module and its dependencies by setting

+1. VTK_MODULE_ENABLE_VTK_RenderingLookingGlass to YES
+2. VTK_USE_VIDEO_FOR_WINDOWS to ON
+3. VTK_USE_MICROSOFT_MEDIA_FOUNDATION to ON

+You must also specify
+1. HoloPlayCore_INCLUDE_DIR
+2. HoloPlayCore_LIBRARY
-When building VTK turn on the remote module by setting VTK_MODULE_ENABLE_VTK_RenderingLookingGlass to YES and specifying the HoloPlayCore include dir and library to where you have installed the HoloPlayCore SDK.
+based on where you have installed the HoloPlayCore SDK.

 At this point build VTK as usual for your platform.
 We currently support Windows, OSX, and Linux platforms.